White Lion: Pride (1987–1988)

 Early in 1987, the band was signed by Atlantic Records.
 The recording of the new LP took six weeks and on June 21, 1987, their album Pride was released.
 The first single, "Wait", was released on June 1, 1987, but did not reach the charts for nearly seven months.

 The Pride tour started in July 1987 as White Lion opened for Frehley's Comet.
 The next year and a half was filled with constant touring, opening for such bands as Aerosmith, Stryper and Kiss.
 In January 1988, White Lion landed the opening slot for AC/DC on their Blow Up Your Video album American tour.

 While the band toured with AC/DC, the Pride album and "Wait" single finally charted, due in no small part to MTV airing the "Wait" music video in regular rotation—nearly seven months after the single's release.
 "Wait" hit no. 8 on the singles chart, while Pride hit no. 11 on the albums chart.
 Pride would remain on the Billboard 200 chart for a full year, selling two million copies in the US alone and achieving double platinum status.

 In August 1988, the album's second single, "Tell Me", reached no. 58.
 Around the time this single was released, White Lion played at the Ritz club in New York City.
 The show was filmed and later aired on MTV.
-The Pride album's third single, a power ballad titled "When the Children Cry", made it to no. 3 on the US charts with heavy MTV airplay.
+The Pride album's third single, an acoustic ballad titled "When the Children Cry", made it to no. 3 on the US charts with heavy MTV airplay.

 The success of "When the Children Cry" would eventually push sales of Pride over the two million mark.
 In addition, Vito Bratta was recognized for his instrumental talents by racking up Best New Guitarist awards with both Guitar World magazine and Guitar for the Practicing Musician magazine.
 "All You Need Is Rock 'n' Roll" was the final single released from the album.

 In the end of 1988, the Pride tour finally ended, and the band released their first video albums titled Live at the Ritz and One Night in Tokyo both of which featuring full concerts on VHS.

 The band then immediately began work on their next album.